Winter Pants Mid layer insulation

 Winter pants basics - Most of the time your pants are going to be an outer layer, so they need to be wind resistant.
 A degree of stretch aids comfort with thicker material as does a soft lining material or brushed inner surface.
 Tight is bad as it constricts the circulation and doesn't allow for an insulating air gap.

 Softshell fabrics are a good choice for outdoor winter pants, these have a good degree of weatherproofing against wind and light rain.
 They are good for sport and other active use as they are very breathable.
-Softshell is designed for cold conditions with extra surface weatherproofing though are not sufficient for extended rain or very strong cold wind.
-"Hard shells" are fully wind and waterproof, though can be incompliant to wear for extended periods.
+Softshell is designed for cold conditions with extra surface weatherproofing though are not sufficient for extended rain or very strong cold winds.
+"Hard shells" are fully wind and waterproof, though less comfortable to wear for extended periods.

-There are a whole range of modern materials, polyester, nylon and polyamide which can make great outdoors pants for winter hiking.
+There are a whole range of modern materials, polyester, nylon and polyamide which can make great outdoors pants for colder weather hiking and/or snowsports.

-Hiking pants are often a more relaxed fit than many casual pants allowing for greater freedom of movement and also if necessary making it easier to accommodate thermal underwear for extra warmth.
+Hiking pants are usually a more relaxed fit than many casual pants allowing for greater freedom of movement and making it easier to wear thermal underwear for extra warmth.
 The relaxed fit means that circulation is not affected and traps a layer of warm air within the pants.
-Hiking pants may also come with additional insulation, lined with a separate thermal layer or with more substantial insulating material.
+Hiking pants may also come with additional insulation, they may be lined with a separate thermal layer or have more substantial insulating material.

 Cotton outer, fleece lined

-Cotton is a very practical material for pants, whether they be for work, casual, chinos or jeans.
-It is hard wearing, smooth and comfortable, but isn't good when it gets cold.
+Cotton is a very practical material for pants, whether they be for work or casual styles such as chinos or jeans.
+Cotton is a hard wearing, smooth and comfortable material, but isn't good when it gets cold.

-A great solution to this is to line the pants with synthetic fleece for extra warmth, like having built-in thermal underwear allowing you to wear your favourite pants style year-round.
-Don't use these for hiking, skiing or where they may get wet, cotton in the wet and cold is unforgiving, it loves to hang on to water making it downright miserable to wear and possibly dangerous increasing the risk of hypothermia.
+A great solution to this is to line the pants with fleece for extra warmth, like having built-in thermal underwear allowing you to wear your favourite pants style year-round.
+Don't use these for hiking or skiing or in conditions where they might get wet.
+Cotton in the wet and cold is unforgiving, it loves to hang on to water making it downright miserable to wear and possibly dangerous increasing the risk of hypothermia.

 Traditional materials - moleskin and corduroy

 Moleskin and corduroy are heavyweight, soft cotton fabrics.
 They have a tight dense weave and have a soft nap on the outside that adds to comfort and resistance to wind.
-For warmth, comfort and practicality they have no rival (imho), they are not as long-term hardwearing as synthetic materials and tend to cost a little more.
+For warmth, comfort and practicality they have no rival (imho).
+The downside is that they are not as long-term hardwearing as synthetic materials and tend to cost a little more.